kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 -------------------------------

 In Matplotlib the axes in a frame are coupled.
-To get uncoupled axes a we stacked frames at the same location.
+To get uncoupled axes a we stack frames at the same location.
 For each frame one can change properties of the pixel coordinate labels separately.
 The trick is implemented in a number of methods, but in the methods of class :class:`maputils.Pixellabels` it is easy to demonstrate that it works.